krishnakaushik25/news_pipeline/README.md

 Building a pipeline on a  real world data pipeline project.
 Dataset  comes from a Hacker News (HN) API that returns JSON data of the top stories in 2014.For making it easier, I  downloaded a list of JSON posts to a file called hn_stories_2014.json.

+For the purpose of editing title names, we need to get rid of certain grammar words which are stored in stopwords.py.
+We can also import stopwords from NLTK library.

 Specifically, the data pipeline retrieves the 100 most populars keywords in the titles of articles in Hacker News.

 Each post has a set of keys.
 Here is a description of the most relevant keys: